David Alan Carter's

 The next month, it's rinse and repeat.

-So, at any given time, the strategy holds one or two bond funds comprising 80% of the portfolio, and a single 'hedge' fund making up the remaining 20% -- with a "cash trigger" to protect everything.
+So, at any given time, the strategy holds one or two bond funds comprising 80% of the portfolio, and a single 'hedge' fund making up the remaining 20%.
+A "cash trigger" protects everything.

 That said, the pain from most market downturns (i.e. recessions, bursting bubbles, market corrections) can be mitigated by a strategy that rotates among bond funds, and can switch to safety within weeks.